akhmadshin/akhmadshin/README.md

 ABOUT ME

-7+ years of enterprise development experience, specializing in solving complex business problems with elegant, efficient code.
+7+ years of enterprise development experience, specializing in solving complex business problems with elegant and efficient code.
 My focus is on building software that delivers exceptional user experiences and consistently high performance.
 Enhance product value by finding and solving key pain points.
 I'm seeking opportunities to lead technical projects and mentor junior developers while continuing to grow my expertise in frontend technologies.